michellecraft64/MCuncoup/README.md

 MCunc.ode

 Sub-directories:
+~/1dats/  Contains .dat files from long Monte Carlo runs of biopysical MC model (spike times)

 ~/phenomModel/ Contains Matlab scripts to plot the phenomenological ISI density model.
 These are analytic solutions to the steady-state density & derived entities.

-scpt_simpSDE.m -- the model with additive (constant sigma) noise.
+scpt_simpSDE.m -- the model with additive (constant sigma) noise; on mon. incr.
+CV/std b/c Gaussian

-scpt_SDEmulti.m -- the model with S dependent noise, simple ramp.
+scpt_SDEmulti.m -- the model with S dependent noise, simple ramp to get non-mon.
+CV/std

+scpt_mixGauss.m -- mixture of 2 Gaussians (way more params) that can get non-mon.
+CV/std